 If, still a tie then the prize money will equally be divided between the concerned players.

-If there is a tie in the sweeper standings, prize money will be added together and divided by the number equal terminated participants.
+If there is a tie in the sweeper standings, prize money will be added together and divided by the number of tied participants.

 If there is a tie in the tour standings after all played stops, then those with the highest average incl.
 Bonus for all stops places highest.